-Two or more parties are related parties when at any time during the financial period:

-- one party has direct or indirect control of the other party; or - the parties are subject to common control from the same source; or - one party has influence over the financial and operational policies of the other party, to an extent that the other party might be inhibited from pursuing at all times its own separate interests; or - the parties, in entering a transaction, are subject to influence from the same source, to such an extent that one of the parties to the transaction has subordinated its own separate interests.
+Two or more parties are related parties when at any time during the financial period: one party has direct or indirect control of the other party; or the parties are subject to common control from the same source; or one party has influence over the financial and operational policies of the other party, to an extent that the other party might be inhibited from pursuing at all times its own separate interests; or the parties, in entering a transaction, are subject to influence from the same source, to such an extent that one of the parties to the transaction has subordinated its own separate interests.
+A relato, or ed Party Transaction ted party transaction is the transfer of assets or liabilities or the performance of services by, for a related party, irrespective of whether a charge is made.
+Examples of related party actions include: the purchase, sale, lease, rental or hire of assets between related parties; the provision by a pension fund to a related party of assets of loans, irrespective of any direct economic benefit to the pension fund; the provision of services to a related party, including the provision of pension fund

-Related Party Transaction

-A related party transaction is the transfer of assets or liabilities or the performance of services by, to, or for a related party, irrespective of whether a charge is made.
-Examples of related party transactions include:

-- the purchase, sale, lease, rental or hire of assets between related parties; - the provision by a pension fund to a related party of assets of loans, irrespective of any direct economic benefit to the pension fund; - the provision of services to a related party, including the provision of pension fund administration services; and